Optimization-based Causal Estimation from Heterogenous Environments: Related work

-In \Cref{sec:optimality,sec:estimation,sec:invariance}, we focus on linear \gls{SEM}s and linear predictors.
-Here we generalize these results to a predictor that is a nonlinear mapping of linear combinations of covariates, i.e., $\hat{y} = f(\Amat \xv)$.
-Such predictor includes the fully connected neural network as a special case.
-The key step is to build a constrained optimization problem similar to causal optimality in \Cref{lem:optimal} and show that it admits the causal coefficient as a solution.
-The analysis presented in \Cref{sec:estimation} can then be applied to nonlinear models.
+So far, we focus on the linear \gls{SEM}s.
+Here we generalize these results to a nonlinear SEM and a predictor that maps linear combinations of covariates to the outcome, i.e. $y = f(\Amat \xv)$.
+For example, the fully connected neural network is a special case in such a functional form.
+The generalization of the algorithm to the nonlinear model closely follows the derivation in \Cref{sec:method}.
+The first step is to build a constrained optimization problem similar to causal optimality in \Cref{lem:optimal} and show that it admits the causal coefficient as a solution.
+The analysis presented in \Cref{sec:estimation} based on the directional derivative can then be applied to nonlinear models.